deepankarm/org-jina-examples/my_first_jina_app/chapters/02_run.md

         f.index_lines(['abc', 'cde', 'efg'], batch_size=64, read_mode='rb', size=num_docs)
 ```

-As you can see, this just indexes 3 strings.
-Let's load up our South Park file instead:
+As you can see, this indexes just 3 strings.
+Let's load up our South Park file instead with the `filepath` parameter:

 ```python
     with f: